oap-project/raydp/README.md

 # RayDP: Distributed Data processing on Ray

-## Introduction
-RayDP brings popular big data frameworks including [Apache Spark](https://github.com/apache/spark) to [Ray](https://github.com/ray-project/ray/) clusters and integrates with other Ray libraries seamlessly.
+RayDP brings popular big data frameworks including [Apache Spark](https://github.com/apache/spark) to [Ray](https://github.com/ray-project/ray/) ecosystem and integrates with other Ray libraries seamlessly.
 RayDP makes it simple to build distributed end-to-end data analytics and AI pipeline on Ray by using Spark for data preprocessing, RayTune for hyperparameter tunning, RaySGD for distributed deep learning, RLlib for reinforcement learning and RayServe for model serving.

 ![stack](doc/stack.png)